 Hawaii has a unique history among U.S. states because it is located in the middle of the Pacific Ocean and was home to a Kingdom prior to statehood.
 Students attending an on-campus or online college in Hawaii can study native Hawaiian literature, language, and/or culture.

-Best Online Colleges in Hawaii for 2018
+What are the Best Online Colleges in Hawaii?

 Deciding on a program or online school in Hawaii can be a difficult process.
 There are many factors to consider, from tuition costs to academic fit to potential career opportunities.
 The best way to decide is to learn as much information as possible about multiple programs and compare programs to one another.
 The following is list of the best online colleges in Hawaii, which may help make your decision easier.
 Each entry looks at many campus, academic, and practical variables that might impact your choice.